 What we do

 The overall scale, breadth and range of our support is vast.
 We help very young serving families cope with a sudden bereavement or traumatic loss.
 We provide wide-ranging support to wounded soldiers, many of whom will need increasing financial assistance for decades to come.
 We provide help with housing, education and training for employment for soldiers and veterans of all ages.
 We are there for older veterans and their widows or widowers when they find themselves lonely or isolated.

 In the past year, we have helped 70,000 people in 62 countries across the globe and funded 89 charities and organisations to support the Army family at large.
 We pride ourselves on acting immediately when help is needed, providing true through-life support for the nation’s soldiers, veterans and families.
 Crucially, we act with speed.
 When we are alerted that a person or family is in need of help, we aim to make the relevant grant within 48 hours.

 All soldiers, veterans and their immediate families should have the opportunity to avoid hardship and enjoy independence and dignity.

-- Our total charitable expenditure was around £17.3 million, ensuring a complete spectrum of support to more than 70,000 members of the Army family.
-This includes a £7.1m grant to the Defence and National Rehabilitation Centre – the largest in our 75 year history
+- Our total charitable expenditure was £12.2 million, ensuring a complete spectrum of support to more than 70,000 members of the Army family.

-- The youngest person we supported was two years old, the eldest was 102
+- The youngest person we supported was one year old, the eldest was 102